-We're establishing a national Museum Centre for and about the Dutch immigrants in New Zealand, next to the 30 m high De Molen in Foxton.
+We have established a national Museum Centre for and about the Dutch immigrants in New Zealand, next to the 30 m high De Molen in Foxton.

-the Te Awahou-Nieuwe Stroom project that is being established by Horowhenua District Council.
-We're collaborating with local Maori and other groups to establish a state of the art tourism facility and community hub.
+the Te Awahou-Nieuwe Stroom complex that has been established by Horowhenua District Council.
+We're collaborating with local Maori and other groups and manage a state of the art tourism facility and community hub.

 The Dutch Connection Museum will be a real-life storybook to record and showcase the Dutch immigration experience.
 We've always been the 'Invisible Immigrants', missing from the pages of Michael King's 'History of New Zealand'.

 So let's tell the inspirational success story of the Dutch: from Abel Tasman's first contact with Maori in 1642, to today's achievements in business, farming, the arts and more.
 'Ons Museum en Cultureel Centrum' will be a venue for exchanges between two countries - in the realms of culture the visual arts, business and science.
 And the Dutch community will have a place to celebrate national events like 'Sinterklaas en Koningsdag'.

 We now have a home.
 Horowhenua District Council has purchased the more than 1400 m2 ex-Mitre 10 building for a tourism and community centre.